runpod/docs/docs/instant-clusters/index.md

 This command launches eight `main.py` processes per node (one per GPU in the Pod).

-After running the command on the final Pod, you should see output similar to this:
+After running the command on the last Pod, you should see output similar to this:

 ```bash
 Running on rank 8/15 (local rank: 0), device: cuda:0